 Touring a cave might be too much.
 Fear of the dark, enclosed spaces and creepy animals, like bats, are part of the cave experience.
 When in doubt, give your child a few years to outgrow their fears then add exploring a cave to your family trips.

 TravelingMom Tip: No strollers allowed in the caverns.
 Though a baby backpack is allowed for babies and toddlers.

 School age kids love caves since there is a different underground world to explore.
 Add a colony of bats and the kids will tell their friends at school.
 Be amazed how much your kids actually knew about caves.

 The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

 Teens like challenges and cave exploring offers lots of challenges.
 So use the Natural Entrance Trail instead of the elevators.
 Or sign up for the Left Hand Tunnel Tour instead of the standard King’s Palace Tour.
 It uses lanterns and goes off the paved route.

-On a multi-gen road trip to California and considering a tour of Carlsbad Caverns?
+On a multi-gen road trip to California and considering a tour of Carlsbad?
 Part of the Big Room Trail is wheelchair accessible.
-And find elevators into the caverns.
+And you can find elevators into the caverns.
 Get an accessible map that shows the shortcuts on the Big Room Trail or ask a Park Ranger.

 With mild year-round temperatures, a cave tour offers a break from summertime temperatures in the southwestern United States.